-is located at a distance of 31 km from Amoral.
-Binsar is famous for its outstanding Himalayan view, Birds and wild life.
-Binsar is one of the most attractive spots in the Kumaon Himalayas and a well-acclaimed hill resort with plenty of Wild Life.
-Binsar Hills is also known, as Handy Dear.
-It is placed at 2,310 meters and offers an excellent view of Almora town, Kumaon hills and the greater Himalayas.
+Binsar Wildlife Sanctuary is located at a distance of about 33 km north of Almora town in Uttarakhand.
+Binsar is famous for its outstanding Himalayan view and wildlife.
+The splendid view of the Himalayas involves a 300 km stretch of famous peaks, which includes Kedarnath, Chaukhamba, Trisul, Nanda Devi, Nanda Kot and Panchchuli.
+The sanctuary is one of the most attractive spots in the Kumaon Himalayas and a well-acclaimed hill resort.
+Binsar Hills is also known as Handy Dear.
+It offers an excellent view of the Almora town, Kumaon Hills and greater Himalayas.
 The surroundings prosper in alpine flora, ferns, hanging moss and species of wild flowers.
-The chief attraction of Binsar is the splendid view of the Himalayas
+The forests of Himalayan oak and rhododendron are excellent for trekking.

-Govind Wild Life Sanctuary
+Govind Wildlife Sanctuary

 Katarniaghat Wildlife Sanctuary